-Toby then moved to the question of regulation, and how we regulate the digital space to ensure safety, security and transparency.
+Toby moved to the question of regulation, and how we can regulate digital technology to ensure it is used to improve wellbeing rather than increase inequalities that already stress society today.

-There's a lot of discussion about how we regulate digital technology to ensure it is used to improve wellbeing rather than increase inequalities that already stress society today.
 The EU is leading this space, particularly around artificial intelligence.
 With the introduction of the General Data Protection Regulation (GDPR) Act in 2018, they demonstrated that some regulation not only provides improved outcomes for the consumer, but also improves businesses overall.